awcross/hubot-seen/README.md

 # hubot-seen

-A hubot script that tracks when/where users were last seen
+A hubot script that tracks when users were last seen

 See [`src/seen.coffee`](src/seen.coffee) for full documentation.